 Former Indian-American diplomat wins Democratic primary for Texas' 22nd District

-Indian-American Sri Preston Kulkarni easily won the Democratic primary for Texas' 22nd Congressional District on Tuesday and will run in the November election against the Republican candidate.
-Kulkarni, 40, a former diplomat who served in Iraq, Russia, Israel and Taiwan, defeated attorney Nyanza Davis Moore and former Pearland city council member Derrick Reed in the party election on Tuesday, The Hill reported.
+Indian-American Sri Preston Kulkarni has secured a easy victory in the Democratic primary for Texas' 22nd Congressional District and will run in the November election against the Republican candidate.
+Kulkarni, 40, a former diplomat who served in Iraq, Russia, Israel and Taiwan, defeated former Pearland city council member Derrick Reed and attorney Nyanza Davis Moore in the party election on Tuesday, The Hill reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)